QUaServer/QUaServer/README.md

 * Namespace `QOpcUaTypesConverter` : Implements helper methods to convert between OPC UA variables and Qt variables.

 * Class `QOpcUaServer` : Inherits `QObject`, to emit events and so.
-Encapsulates a OPC UA Server instance and is used to configure, start, atop and subscribe to server events.
+Encapsulates a OPC UA Server instance and is used to configure, start, stop and subscribe to server events.
 It is also used to access the **unique** *Objects Folder* using the `get_objectsFolder` method, from which we can start manually creating a tree of objects and variables.
-It implements the `registerType<>` and `createInstance<>` templated methods that are used internally to create the new objects and variables.
+It implements the `registerType<>` and `createInstance<>` templated methods that are used internally to create the new objects and variables. **(TODO)** implement the events and move to thread to avoid blocking.

 * Class `QOpcUaServerNode` : Inherits `QObject` to make use of Qt's MetaProperty system.
 It provides access to the basic UA node attributes (*displayName*, *description*, and *writeMask*).
 It also contains and provides access to the **Node Id** and *browseName*.
 It's constructor accepts a mandatory parent reference (`QOpcUaServerNode *`) which is used to match the OPC UA address space with Qt's tree of objects, so the `QObject` API for tree-handling and memory management can be reused.
-The exception is the unique **unique** *Objects Folder* instance that upon instantiation uses a private method that accepts the server instance (`QOpcUaServer *`) as its mandatory parent reference.
+The exception is the **unique** *Objects Folder* instance that upon instantiation uses a **private** constructor that accepts the server instance (`QOpcUaServer *`) as its mandatory parent reference.

 * Class `QOpcUaAbstractObject` : Inherits `QOpcUaServerNode`.
 It implements access to the UA Object node attributes (only *eventNotifier*) **(TODO)**.
 All UA Object classes must derive from this class.